axelvaldez/radical-companies/_posts/Blog/2022-07-25-the-power-of-the-powerless-through-the-radical-lense.markdown

   <td class="_spacer">&nbsp;</td>
  </tr>
 </table>
 <p>Businesses fit <em>every one</em> of theses observations.
 Over time, and not due to a conspiracy or any such, they&rsquo;ve come to make up a huge block.
 We simply have to see them for what they are today and stop &ldquo;going along.&rdquo; We need to experiement with other models of working together that benefit everyone according to their contributions.
-The <em>RADICAL COMPANIES</em><sup id="bm10"><a href="#en10">10</a></sup> book offers a viable alternative.</p>
+The <span class="_radical">RADICAL COMPANIES</span><sup id="bm10"><a href="#en10">10</a></sup> book offers a viable alternative.</p>

 <h1 class="_section">ENDNOTES</h1>
  <ol>